OctaHive/octa/README.md

 2024-12-17 11:23:51 [octa] ==================================================
 ```

+Octa also supports loading variables from `.env` files.
+The files are searched recursively, starting from the current directory.

 # Variables
 The vars property is used to define variables that will be available to all tasks in the file.
 This behaves like the env property, but the
 variables are not exported to the environment, and can be more complex than strings.